 Get off the Ground

 Cold has a tendency to seep through things setting on the ground.
 Therefore, one of my biggest tips for camping in the fall is to get your sleeping space up off the ground.
-From foam pads to cots for camping, get your sleeping bag up off the ground to help keep the cold from the ground from seeping into your sleeping space.
-We like to use Therm-a-Rest foam sleeping mats to put under the kids sleeping bags.
+Whether you choose a foam pad or a camping cot, it’s important to get your sleeping bag up off the ground to help keep the cold from the ground from seeping into your sleeping space.
+We like to use Therm-a-Rest foam sleeping mats to put under our air mattress.
+The kids had child sized camping cots, but we need to upgrade to adult sized ones now that they’ve grown. 😉

 I deal with chronic back pain.
 We use a queen size Aerobed air mattress for us.
 I’m not laying on the ground.
 LOL